thetaylormcrae/gemmcountyrunners/_pages/our-runs.md

 permalink: /our-runs/
 title: Run and Move With Us
 excerpt: >
-  We all, at some point, have been exposed to running as a punishment or a "chore".
-  At Gem County Runners, we believe in staying curious and thoughtfully exploring of movement together!
-No matter the distance or pace, we view each run as an opportunity to move well together.
+  Forget running as a chore!
+At Gem County Runners, we're all about curiously exploring movement together.
+Every run, no matter the distance or pace, is a chance to move well as a team.
+Join us!
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"